 It is not clear whether Mars has that much dry ice.
 There is at least 10,000 cubic kilometers, so enough to nearly double its atmosphere.
 But to end up with ten times its current atmosphere is less certain.

-If you don't release enough CO2, then it will revert to its current state because a denser atmosphere would be out of equilibrium with the vapour pressure of the dry ice at its poles, so it would all condense back to its poles as dry ice.
+If you don't release enough CO2, then it will revert to its current state because a denser atmosphere would be out of equilibrium with the vapour pressure of the dry ice at its poles, so it would all condense back to its poles as dry ice

 The amount of CO2 that could be released by the largest nuclear bomb ever exploded, at fifty megatons, is tiny, even if you dropped it directly on a known dry ice deposit at the poles and all the energy went into liberating CO2, and the dry ice didn't need to be raised in temperature, just sublimated - it would liberate less than a cubic kilometer of dry ice.

-It does seem to be possible to do it using powerful greenhouse gases, which some think is the easiest way to do it.
+Unlike the nuclear bomb idea, there are some papers on this topic and some think is the easiest way to do it.
 But this is still is a large scale project.

 And then, even a thick CO2 rich atmosphere on Mars is not enough to keep it warm enough to be habitable for much more than microbes and hardy lichens and such like.
+That's because Mars gets only half the sunlight of Earth.
+Sunlight warms planets relative to absolute zero, for instance if it is 0 C on Earth that's 273 C above absolute zero, most of that warming due to the sunlight.

 You'd need constant resupply of greenhouse gases, or space mirrors or such like to keep it warm enough for habitability.
 And then it would take about a hundred thousand years of photosynthesis to get from that to an oxygen rich atmosphere.